February 18, 2019

 With massive increases in data collection, scientists must diligently apply Luminex data management practices, well-defined quality controls, and consistent analyses¹ in order to be efficient and effective.
 The Luminex xMAP technology is widely used in research, clinical trials, and diagnostics as it provides a multiplexed immunoassay platform to measure complex humoral responses.
 With instrumentation and bead technology improving, scientists are able to measure larger numbers of analytes on a greater number of samples.

-Utilizing LabKey Server for Luminex data management helps standardize the workflow of transforming instrument-generated outputs into valuable data visualizations and ensures that valuable contextual information is preserved.
+Utilizing LabKey SDMS for Luminex data management helps standardize the workflow of transforming instrument-generated outputs into valuable data visualizations and ensures that valuable contextual information is preserved.

-The Server SDMS software platform helps research teams enhance their management of Luminex data by:
+The SDMS software platform helps research teams enhance their management of Luminex data by:

-LabKey Server’s Luminex data management tools help labs improve quality control of their data by:
+LabKey SDMS’s Luminex data management tools help labs improve quality control of their data by:

-LabKey Server helps teams maintain data provenance and conduct reproducible analysis by:
+LabKey SDMS helps teams maintain data provenance and conduct reproducible analysis by:

 ¹ Eckels J, Nathe C, Nelson EK, et al. Quality control, analysis and secure sharing of Luminex® immunoassay data using the open source LabKey Server platform.
 BMC Bioinformatics.
 2013;14:145.
 Published 2013 Apr 30. doi:10.1186/1471-2105-14-145